📢NEWS: A new version of Enscape is now available. Discover Enscape 3.4.

 We’re excited to announce that Enscape 2.9 is now available, bringing yet more new features to help improve both your visualizations and your design workflow.

 This version of Enscape focuses on providing you with the tools needed to create and deliver unique design experiences.

 - And more!

-Read on to learn about the latest features that come with Enscape 2.9, and be sure to take advantage of your free trial if you're not already part of the Enscape community (if you're a student, you can apply for your free student license here).
+Read on to learn about the latest features that come with Enscape 2.9, and be sure to take advantage of your free trial if you're not already part of the Enscape community (if you're a student, you can apply for your discounted student license here).

 Custom Asset Library